Breakthrough in Ground Source Heat Pump Performance

 by Edward Thompson

-The key reason to use a ground source heat pump is – we are often told – that for one kilowatt of electricity the pump will yield four kilowatts of heat.
+The key reason to use a ground source heat pump is – we are often told – that for one kilowatt of electricity the pump will transfer four kilowatts of heat.
 In other words, a ground source heat pump can give you a Coefficient of Performance (CoP) of 4.

 This is the good news and an attractive “Rule of Thumb”.
 The reality is that a GSHP will only give a CoP of 4 in favourable conditions.
 What are the assumptions?

 Assume an efficient distribution system

 One key assumption is that you are using an efficient heat distribution in your building such as underfloor heating.
 With the large surface used for underfloor heating it can be effective to circulate warm water at only at 40°C, instead of the need to circulate hot water at 70°C which is needed if you plan to distribute the heat with wall mounted radiators.
 If you adjust your GSHP to output water at 70°C the CoP will fall to a level below 3.

-At a CoP of 2 a GSHP is barely economic and the electricity it consumes will generate as much CO2 at the generating station as you would produce on site if you were to burn carbon fuels there.
+At a CoP of less than 2 a GSHP is barely economic and the electricity it consumes will generate as much CO2 at the generating station as you would produce on site if you were to burn carbon fuels there.
 Therefore the output temperature is important.